palaa159/Docs/OpenBCI Software/07-OpenBCI_Hub.md

 # OpenBCI Electron Hub

 Middleware Software used to communicate with OpenBCI boards through TCP/IP command protocol.
-This Doc covers the OpenBCI Hub for Cyton, Ganglion, and WiFi Shield. the Cyton (32bit board) is NOT functional through this interface.
+This Doc covers the OpenBCI Hub for Cyton, Ganglion, and WiFi Shield.

 ## Version
 Version `v2.0.0` released September 2017